 2. Potential for lower engagement

-For board members to be influential, they must actively participate and contribute their insights.
-In addition, when you use a hybrid approach and only a few participants are remote, a feeling of exclusion can result if those who participate via phone only listen and vote.
+In addition, when you use a hybrid approach and only a few participants are remote, those who participate via phone only can feel excluded from discussions.

-Video and participation are quick and straightforward solutions.
-Doing this will provide a welcome face-to-face element, reminding in-person attendees that remotely connected participants are still an integral part of the conversation.
+Secure video conferencing software will provide a welcome face-to-face element, reminding in-person attendees that remotely connected participants are still an integral part of the conversation, encouraging active participation.

 Helpful tips on how to run an effective virtual board meeting